-Dr. Kristi Miller-Saunders with Fisheries and Oceans Canada Pacific Biological Station is scientific lead for the Strategic Salmon Health Initiative.
-A partnership between the Pacific Salmon Foundation, Genome BC and Fisheries and Oceans Canada to clarify the role of pathogens in causing infectious diseases in salmon.
+Dr. Kristi Miller-Saunders with Fisheries and Oceans Pacific Biological Station is scientific lead for the Strategic Salmon Health Initiative.
+A partnership between the Pacific Salmon Foundation, Genome BC and Fisheries and Oceans Canada to clarify the role of pathogens in causing infectious salmon disease.

 $250,000 Contribution by President of Hearthstone Investments supports efforts to restore Coho and Chinook Salmon in Strait of Georgia